 When the absolute top athletes are in action, you may also be able to place bets on World Records being broken and, during the bigger events, on whether athletes win medals in their events – effectively podium betting.

-When placing your bets always remember that in outright betting the start time bookmakers set may be earlier than the final, allowing any heats to take place.
+When placing your bets on athletics events always remember that in outright betting the start time bookmakers set may be earlier than the final, allowing any heats to take place.
 During this period, all betting is suspended as the bookmakers’ assess the results of the heats, including any injury to one or more competitors.

 With the Olympics on the horizon, bookmakers will certainly be pushing the boundaries in the run up to the games, so it’s likely to produce one or two value opportunities as they operate somewhat outside their comfort zones.
 Look out for our thoughts in the build-up as we ato identify some trends and patterns that could lead us to much welcomed profits!